WHAT'S HAPPENING NOW?

 What is also clear is that using resources, materials and space more sparingly and less wastefully are now issues with hi-fi equipment buyers.
 The spirit of the times, perhaps.
 The new technologies reduce the number of separate items required.

 The latest development has been a strong increase in interest in playing records.
 Classic and vintage equipment equipment continues to grow in popularity.
 Perhaps there is a reaction to the latest technology.
+Sometimes the best way forwards is backwards.

 There is a huge amount of mis-information put out on hi-fi issues.
 I'll cover some of them.
 Everything I say is backed up by real experience and real tests.(Tecnophobes go straight to (10)!)